Diseases

 • Prevention tools

-Preventing the introduction of infection through purchase of infected animals.Ensuring in infected herds/flocks that animals do not become infected by ingesting:
+Preventing the introduction of MAP infection through purchase of infected animals.Ensuring in infected herds/flocks that animals do not become infected by ingesting:

 • contaminated colostrum;